Thomas Littlejohns

 Senior Epidemiologist

-I joined the Translational Epidemiology Unit (TEU) in 2021 to work as a senior epidemiologist.
-My main area of interest is investigating risk factors for dementia, with a particular focus on research that produces translatable findings with a public health benefit.
+He joined the Translational Epidemiology Unit (TEU) in 2021 to work as a senior epidemiologist.
+His main area of interest is investigating risk factors for dementia, with a particular focus on research that produces translatable findings with a public health benefit.
 This includes identifying modifiable factors that can be potentially targeted for dementia prevention.

-I am also involved in research which addresses similar questions for non-dementia outcomes, in particular cancer, cardiovascular disease and other common chronic diseases.
+Thomas is also involved in research which addresses similar questions for non-dementia outcomes, in particular, cancer, cardiovascular disease and other common chronic diseases.

-I primarily use the UK Biobank dataset, a population-based cohort of half a million participants with a diversity of phenotypic and genetic data measured.
-I am also interested in using other cohorts to either replicate or complement analyses conducted using UK Biobank.
+He primarily uses the UK Biobank dataset, a population-based cohort of half a million participants with a diversity of phenotypic and genetic data measured.
+Thomas is also interested in using other cohorts to either replicate or complement analyses conducted using UK Biobank.

-Before joining the TEU, I worked as an epidemiologist for the Nuffield Department of Population Health (NDPH)-based UK Biobank scientific team between 2014-2021.
-Prior to joining NDPH, I completed a PhD at the University of Exeter on hormonal risk factors for late-onset dementia.
+Before joining TEU, Thomas worked as an epidemiologist for Oxford Population Health-based UK Biobank scientific team between 2014-2021.
+Prior to joining the department, he completed a PhD at the University of Exeter on hormonal risk factors for late-onset dementia.

 Recent publications